Hotels and Accommodations in Old Quebec: Complete Guide

 Practical Guide

-Between historic ramparts and cobblestone streets, Old Quebec offers exceptional addresses.
+Between historic ramparts and cobbled alleys, Old Quebec offers exceptional addresses.
 Your guide to choosing well, sleeping well, and starting each day at the best cafe in Petit-Champlain.

-Old Quebec within the walls is one of North America's best-preserved historic districts.
-Staying here means experiencing the city at a different pace, that of stones and history.
+Old Quebec within the walls is one of the best-preserved historic districts in North America.
+Staying here means living the city at a different pace, that of stones and history.

 Hotel du Vieux-Quebec

-A renovated Victorian building in the heart of the old city.
-The ideal address for exploring Old Quebec on foot, between Saint-Jean Street and the ramparts.
+A Victorian building restored in the heart of the old town.
+The ideal address to explore Old Quebec on foot, between Saint-Jean Street and the ramparts.

 Auberge Saint-Antoine

-A living museum.
-This Old Port inn incorporates archaeological artifacts into its walls.
-Each corridor tells a chapter of Quebec's history, each room is a continuation of the narrative.
+A museum to live in.
+This Old Port inn integrates archaeological artifacts into its walls.
+Every hallway tells a chapter of Quebec's history, every room is a continuation of the story.

 ❖ Culture

-The Petit-Champlain district is one of Quebec City's most picturesque.
+The Petit-Champlain district is one of the most picturesque in Quebec.
 A few establishments allow you to experience this area up close, just steps from Carrera Cafe.

 Auberge du Tresor

-Facing Place d'Armes and the Chateau Frontenac, this inn offers direct access to Dufferin Terrace and a picturesque charm that is universally appreciated.
-A few steps and you're in Petit-Champlain.
+Facing Place d'Armes and Chateau Frontenac, this inn offers direct access to the Terrasse Dufferin and a picturesque charm that is unanimously loved.
+A few steps and you are in Petit-Champlain.

 ViewChateau Frontenac